wavefrontHQ/docs/pages/doc/dashboards_managing.md

 2. Click **Create**.
 The dashboard displays in edit mode.
 You can either edit your dashboard at this time or save it and edit at a later time.

-## Uploading a Dashboard
+## Deploying a Dashboard

 Dashboards are stored in JSON format.
-You can upload a dashboard JSON file with the [Wavefront API](wavefront_api) using the following command:
+You can deploy a dashboard JSON file with the [Wavefront API](wavefront_api) using the following command:

 ```shell
 curl -v POST https://<your_instance>.wavefront.com/api/v2/dashboard -d @<dashboard>.json \